 , Daisuke traveled to Nepal with his family and climbed Island Peak (6,189m) with a local guide.

-, he graduated from high school and joined the alpine guide company "Nomad."
-This marked the beginning of his apprentice guide career.
-In the winter, under the direction of company president Miyashita, he worked as an instructor at the Miura Yuichiro & Snow Dolphin Ski School at Teine Highland (now Sapporo Teine) for two seasons, while also training in skiing.
-This was due to Miyashita's belief that "guides in Hokkaido cannot work unless they can ski," and the fact that Miyashita himself was a core member of Snow Dolphin.
-At Snow Dolphin, he met Kodama Tsuyoshi, who was two years older than him, and spent his days undergoing rigorous riding training.
+, after graduating from high school, he joined the alpine guide company "Nomad," marking the beginning of his apprenticeship as a guide.
+During the winter, under the direction of the company's representative, Mr. Miyashita, he worked as an instructor for two seasons at the Miura Yuichiro & Snow Dolphin Ski School in Teine Highland (now Sapporo Teine), honing his skiing skills.
+This was due to Mr. Miyashita's belief that "you can't work as a guide in Hokkaido unless you can ski," and also because Mr. Miyashita himself was a key member of Snow Dolphin in the past.
+At Snow Dolphin, he met Takeshi Kodama, who was two years older than him, and spent his days undergoing rigorous riding training.

 In 1996 (at age 19),

-he and Captain Miyashita participated in an expedition to Mount Manaslu (8,163m) in the Nepal Himalayas.
-He skied downhill from 7,400m.
-He was forced to withdraw from the first Japan Extreme Ski Championships (JESC) held at Asahidake in the Daisetsuzan Mountains due to an injury just before the event.
-His riding partner, Tsuyoshi Kodama, also participated in the competition, but was seriously injured during the qualifying round and was hospitalized.
+he went on an expedition to Manaslu Peak (8,163m) in the Nepalese Himalayas with Captain Miyashita.
+He skied down from 7,400m.
+He had to withdraw from the first Japan Extreme Ski Championships (JESC) held at Asahidake in the Daisetsuzan Mountains due to an injury sustained just before the competition.
+His riding partner, Takeshi Kodama, participated but suffered a serious injury during the qualifying rounds and was hospitalized.

-he won the third JESC, achieving consecutive victories.
-In the same year, his second appearance at WESC was reported on TV Asahi's "News Station."
-In the summer, he went on a climbing trip to Yosemite with his middle school classmate, Suigo Mugitani, a member of the Shinshu University Mountaineering Club.
-He did half free climbing and half big wall climbing.
-He has completed climbs of El Capitan Nose, among other achievements.
+he won the 3rd JESC, achieving a consecutive victory.
+In the same year, his second appearance at the WESC was reported on TV Asahi's "News Station."
+That summer, he went on a climbing trip to Yosemite with his junior high school classmate, Mugitani Mizugo, from the Shinshu University Mountaineering Club.
+He did half free climbing and half big wall climbing, including completing the ascent of El Capitan's Nose.

-, he left Nomad before the summer and began working as a mountain guide in the summer and a professional skier in the winter.
-In the spring, he placed 7th in the North American Extreme Ski Championships.
-After that, he left Nomad before the summer and went climbing again with Mugiya in Yosemite, completing the El Capitan Shield.
+, he left Nomad and began working as a mountain guide in the summer and a professional skier in the winter.
+In the spring, he placed 7th in the North American Extreme Skiing Competition.
+After that, he left Nomad again before the summer and went to Yosemite with Mr. Mugitani to climb, including completing the ascent of El Capitan's Shield.

 In 2000 (at age 23),

-he successfully skied down from the summit of Mount McKinley (now Denali) with Takeshi Kodama, Masahiro Yamaki, and Wataru Nara.
-Around this time, they began to publicly refer to themselves as "Namarashuke-X" as the name of their team or expedition.
-An article featuring Sasaki and Kodama centered on this experience appeared on the front page of "2001 Bravoski."
+he, along with Takeshi Kodama, Masahiro Yamaki, and Wataru Nara, successfully skied down from the summit of Mount McKinley (now Denali).
+Around this time, they began to widely use "Namara Kuse-X" as their team or expedition name.
+An article featuring Sasaki and Kodama, centering on this event, graced the front page of "2001 Bravoski".

-he led a ski expedition to Paramushir Island in the Kuril Islands, centering on members of the team "Namarashuke-X." He appeared as a central skier, including footage from the expedition, in EBIS Films' debut film, "icon of what they are," released in the fall of the same year.
-Since then, he has participated in almost all of the films in the "icon" series as an indispensable central skier.
+he participated in a ski expedition to Paramushir Island in the Kuril Islands, primarily with members of the team "Namara Kuse-X".
+In the fall of the same year, he appeared as a central skier in EBIS Films' debut film, "icon of what they are -", which included footage from that trip.
+Since then, he has become an indispensable central skier in the icon series, participating in almost all of their works.

 In 2002 (age 25)

-he embarked on a unique expedition to Greenland by sea kayak and ski.
-He spent 40 days in sea kayaks loaded with equipment and food, traveling up the fjords on Greenland's west coast and skiing down the steep snowy mountains rising from the sea.
-The seven members of the expedition were Takeshi Kodama, Masahiro Yamaki, Akihiro Tatemoto, Wataru Nara, Takayuki Tsujii, and Masaki Sekiguchi.
+participated in a Greenland sea kayaking and skiing expedition.
+This unique expedition involved paddling a fully equipped sea kayak up the fjords of Greenland's west coast for approximately 40 days, and then skiing down steep snow-covered mountains rising from the sea.
+The expedition consisted of seven people: Takeshi Kodama, Masahiro Yamaki, Akihiro Tachimoto, Wataru Nara, Takayuki Tsujii, and Masaki Sekiguchi.

 The footage was filmed by Ebisu Films' Sekiguchi, who also participated in the shoot, and included in "icon 3 presence."
 In addition, "presence: 40 days in Greenland," a special edit of only the Greenland expedition portion, was selected and won awards at numerous mountain film festivals, including the Banff Mountain Film Festival and Mountainfilm in Telluride